Fereshtaha/Bicycle-project/README.md

 3. Execute `mvn spring-boot:run` in the root of this project, or run the main method in the BikeApplication.
 4. If you see the project running and "Importing test data..." in the console, congrats!
 ---

+## User accounts
+To log into the website you can create a new user at "url/create-user" or login with the user credentials below.
+And to access the admin pages please login with the admin credentials below

+Admin details:
+- Email: admin@sensor.no
+- Password: Passord1

+User details:
+- Email: user@sensor.no
+- Password: Passord1

 ## Credits